-Here are 17 steps that you can follow to help you create your first budget (and be successful at it!) so that you can really begin to get control of your finances and work to reach your financial goals and dreams.
-These 17 steps I discuss below will show you how to create your first budget and really begin winning with your money.
+Here are the simple steps that you can follow to help you create your first budget (and be successful at it!) so that you can really begin to get control of your finances and work to reach your financial goals and dreams.
+These simple steps I discuss below will show you how to create your first budget and really begin winning with your money.

 1. Track what you spend as you work to create your first budget.

 Track what you spend for a couple of weeks or a month to really get a good feel for where your money has been going.
 This doesn’t have to be perfect; just do your best.
 Use a debit card to make purchases and pay bills as much as possible during this time so that you can go to your bank or credit union website to see what you have spent.

 When you very first start budgeting, I recommend using a paper budget.
 This lets you gives you a simple way to create your first budget by helping you to get a rough idea of what you would like to spend where.
 You can sign up here for a simple budget that will help you get started.

 3. Then switch to a digital budgeting system, if you prefer.